WNY nurses anticipate staffing shortage following vaccine mandate

 Marchiano is unvaccinated and although she’s seeking a religious exemption she’s not sure how long that exemption could last.

-ECMC tells us unvaccinated workers wills be placed on unpaid leave starting Monday, but Floyd, who is vaccinated, says losing any staff member would be detrimental.
+ECMC tells us unvaccinated workers will be placed on unpaid leave starting Monday, but Floyd, who is vaccinated, says losing any staff member would be detrimental.

 Sarah Minkewicz is a reporter who has been part of the News 4 team since 2019.
 See more of her work here.